thijsDieperink/strad-md-infra/setup/proxyVBox/README.md

    - Add the proxy hostname mapping to the */etc/hosts* file
    - Make sure that the reg and job services are reachable and the proxy node is reachable from the worker node
 3. Adjust control node
-   - Change the following to the *node.yml* file:
+   - Change the following in the *node.yml* file:
      - Add the proxy hostname mapping
    - Change the addresses in the *config/infra.yml* file to:
      - `delegate: https://proxy.nl:50051`